Elements of Success: Step 1: Visualize Your Goals

 1. Let yourself dream.
 Your vision should be big–bigger than you think might be possible.

 2. Keep your values front and center.
 They should guide your vision.

-3. Statements should be short, clearly and succinctly creating a picture for those who hear them.
+3. Statements should be short, clear, and succinct creating a picture for those who hear them.